wenchaozheng/WRF-GSplus/README.md

 }
 ```
 ## Acknowledgment
-Thanks to the [NeRF2](https://github.com/XPengZhao/NeRF2?tab=readme-ov-file) author for his help.
-And some code snippets are borrowed from [3DGS](https://github.com/graphdeco-inria/gaussian-splatting/tree/main).
+Some code snippets are borrowed from [3DGS](https://github.com/graphdeco-inria/gaussian-splatting/tree/main).